Q. Analyse the poem The Divine Image by William Blake.

 Here, Blake directly connects these virtues and God, portraying them as not just qualities endorsed by God but as embodying God Himself.

-The phrase “our father dear” adds a sense of intimacy and affection, presenting God as a loving, caring figure, not distant or detached.
+The phrase “our father dear” adds a sense of intimacy and affection, presenting God as a loving, caring figure who is not distant or detached.

 And Mercy, Pity, Peace, and Love,